top of page

 It is difficult to know how much value to assign to this aspect of the pass, but it is definitely worth considering how much comfort you would derive from knowing you have a train seat awaiting you on your journey, no matter how full the train may be.
 Given that we were visiting Japan during the popular end-of-March early-April cherry blossom season, we were certainly happy to know our JR seats were guaranteed during this peak visitor season.

-It's clear from the above that our decision to buy a 3-week JR Pass was absolutely worth it.
-In fact, given the benefits of knowing in advance how much to budget for train travel, we would suggest that - even if it's a close call whether the pass is value for your specific circumstances - you should go ahead and buy it, just for the convenience and added peace of mind.
+It's clear from the above that our decision to buy a 3-week JR Pass was worth it.
+Given the benefits of knowing in advance how much to budget for train travel, we would suggest that - even if it's a close call whether the pass is value for your specific circumstances - you should go ahead and buy it, just for the convenience and added peace of mind.

 Buying the JR Pass